Fort Union National Monument NM

 Weather:

 Fort Union is situated at 6,760 feet above sea level.
 Daytime temperatures between June and September may exceed 90 degrees Fahrenheit.
 Winter temperatures often drop below 32 degrees Fahrenheit.
 Temperatures may vary within 50 degrees in a 24-hour period.
-During the winter, it is not uncommon for the temperatures to drop below 0°F (-18°C.) During the summer, expect high temperatures, intense sunlight and extreme low humidity.
+During the winter, it is not uncommon for the temperatures to drop below 0°F (-18°C.) During the summer, expect high temperatures, intense sunlight and extremely low humidity.

 Directions: